Your Health, We Care

 Precautions of Pralsetinib

-Cases of tumor lysis syndrome (TLS) have been reported in patients with medullary thyroid carcinoma receiving Pralsetinib.
-Patients may be at risk of TLS if they have rapidly growing tumors, a high tumor burden, renal dysfunction, or dehydration.
-Closely monitor patients at risk, consider appropriate prophylaxis including hydration, and treat as clinically indicated.
+Cases of TLS have been reported in patients with medullary thyroid carcinoma receiving pralsetinib treatment.
+TLS risk may exist in patients with rapidly proliferating tumors, high tumor burden, renal insufficiency, or dehydration.
+High-risk patients should be closely monitored; appropriate preventive measures (including hydration) should be considered, and treatment should be administered as clinically indicated.

 from FDA,2024.03